cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 ## Website monitoring tool

-**Website monitoring tool** is a new tool that collects the statistics of the domains' availability and responsiveness, as well as errors that occur when accessing these domains.
+**Website monitoring tool** is a tool that collects the statistics of the domains' availability and responsiveness, as well as errors that occur when accessing these domains.
 An admin can get email reports with the statistics.
 The website monitoring tool uses the simple curl request like `curl http://domain.com` to get domains’ statistics.

-You can configure the Website monitoring tool and Slow Site analyzer and view the daily reports in the CloudLinux Manager -> Website monitoring tab.
+You can configure the Website monitoring tool and [Slow Site analyzer](/manager/#php-slow-site-analyzer) and view the daily reports in the CloudLinux Manager -> Website monitoring tab.

-There are Main, PHP Site analyzer, and Settings subtabs here.
+There are Main, PHP Site analyzer, and Settings subtabs [here](/manager/#main).

 :::warning Warning
 For now, there is no any possibility to remove the `alt-php-ssa` and `cl-web-monitoring-tool` packages so that the _Website monitoring_ tab will be removed.
 This possibility will be added in the future releases.

-You can turn off the _Website monitoring_, _PHP Sites Analyzer_ in the _[Settings](/#settings)_ subtab, so sites statistics will stop collecting and there will be no additional load on the server.
+You can turn off the _Website monitoring_, _PHP Sites Analyzer_ in the _[WMT Settings](/manager/#wmt-settings)_ and _[PHP Site Analyzer Settings](/manager/#php-slow-site-analyzer-settings)_ subtabs, so sites statistics will stop collecting and there will be no additional load on the server.
 :::

 #### Main